 I’ve been a regular conservation volunteer, often with Southampton University Conservation Volunteers and on memorable trips to Killarney in Ireland and Trees for Life in Scotland.
 I’m interested in how we can increase the resilience of the ecosystems of the British-Irish Isles in the face of climate change through practices like agroecology and landscape rewilding – something I’d like to do more research on, but for the moment is mainly an amateur interest.

-I’ve also completed the Permaculture Design Certificate and have designed a couple of community gardens (one implemented in conjunction with The Society of St. James as a garden for their residents, completed using volunteer student labour).
-Being a bearer of little garden space and having been stuck on infinitely long allotment waiting lists I’m not currently doing a huge amount of veggie growing, but we make the best of the little rental patches we have [current garden status: pots of herbs, salad, and flowers on a Stockholm balcony].
+I’ve also completed the Permaculture Design Certificate and have designed a couple of community gardens (one implemented with homeless charity The Society of St. James as a garden for their residents, completed with student volunteers).
+Being a bearer of little garden space and resident of infinitely long allotment waiting lists I’m not currently doing a huge amount of growing, but we make the best of the little rental patches we have [current garden status: pots of herbs, salads, and flowers on a Stockholm balcony].